heuerleon/osu-backup/README.md

 Under the tab "Import", choose the backup file or drag-and-drop it.
 Then click on "Import".
 The program will now unpack all the files and scan which of them are not installed on the new device.

-Now you can click on "Apply backup" and all your files will be available/usable in osu!.
+Now you can click on "Apply backup" and all your files will be available in osu!.